 PITC Home Visiting Institute Registration Information

 At the heart of the Program for Infant/Toddler Care (PITC) is a commitment to care for infants and toddlers that respects the differing cultures, lifestyles, preferences, abilities, learning styles, and needs of the children and families served.
-PITC follows an approach that is responsive to what infants and toddlers and their families bring to care, and emphasizes relationship-based implementation strategies.
+Therefore, PITC follows an approach that is responsive to what infants and toddlers and their families bring to care and emphasizes relationship-based implementation strategies.
 The positions advocated by PITC are based on sound child development and family research.

 Consistent themes will be interwoven throughout the one week-long Home Visiting Institute, which will cover the following primary content areas:

 - Getting Started: Meeting Families Where They Are

 - Relationships Matter to Babies and Their Families

 - Cultural Humility: The Process of Family Engagement

 - Risk and Resilience in the Community, Family, and Child